MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-sessions.md

 - Topic Name: Name of the last authored topic that was triggered in this session.

 - Chat Transcript: Transcript of the session in the following format:
-    - User says/Bot says structure
+    - “User says”/“Bot says” structure
     - Conversation turns separated by semicolons
    Note that **Bot says** does not include the options presented to the user.

     Example: “User says: store hours; Bot says: Which store are you asking about?; User says: Bellevue; Bot says: Bellevue store is open from 10am to 7pm every day.;”

-- Session Outcome: Outcome of the session (Resolved, Escalated, Abandoned, Unengaged)
+- Session Outcome: Outcome of the session (Resolved, Escalated, Abandoned, Unengaged).

-- TopicID: A unique identifier of the last authored topic triggered in this session
+- TopicID: A unique identifier of the last authored topic triggered in this session.